Sunday, September 1, 2019

 An old friend of mine used to say that Fantasy is like rising, flying or being lifted by inspiration up above the trees of a Forest and from there – from that new vantage point – seeing broader, often far-off horizons within which a life could be authentically lived.
 The ‘Forest’ in this simile represents our everyday lived-in worlds and then those worlds – cultural, social and historical – that establish those horizons.
 While ‘good’ in an ordinary sense; grounding us in practical ways of living while orienting us to our culture’s rules and parameters, these circumscribed horizons can and probably should be transcended as we grow and mature; as they are merely ‘ours’ – if we are to achieve a wider, deeper, broader perspective for living our brief lives.[2]

-Under various names and guises, the Faeryfolk have a deep and rich mythology associated with them.
-Some writers have imagined them to have been the prehistoric inhabitants of what are now Ireland, Scotland, Wales and England, and there may be some ‘truth’ to this.
-The Faeryfolk may be a mythologized memory of the prehistoric peoples of the later Celtic lands.
-Legends say the Faeryfolk made an agreement with the incomers – the Celts in the Iron Age[3] – to live ‘beyond the sídhe (pronounced “shay”), while the Celts settled the more ‘ordinary’ lands.
-Perhaps his story is a trace-memory of that time; a myth that ‘remembers’ an event of the past?
-Their place in the Celtic world is runed by the old Irish name for them: Sluagh-Sídhe (pronounced “slew-ah-shay;”) which means “People of the Sídhe; (i.e., ‘mounds and hillocks, etc., in which they were said to live).
-They are often associated – if not identified – with the Tuatha Dé Danaan (pronounced “too-ha jay don-awn”) “the People of the Goddess Danu;” She being one of the “All-Mother” figures in Celtic myths; i.e., “The Great Goddess.”
+As I studied Irish mythology I became familiar with the Old Irish name for them: Sluagh-Sídhe (pronounced “slew-ah-shay;”) which means “People of the Sídhe; (i.e., ‘mounds and hillocks, etc., in which they were said to live).
+In Ireland they were often associated – if not identified – with the Tuatha Dé Danaan (pronounced “too-ha jay don-awn”) “the People of the Goddess Danu;” She being one of the “All-Mother” figures in Irish myths; i.e., “The Great Goddess.”
 They are said to have been of slightly smaller stature than the Celts, but definitely ‘small humanoid’ peoples; not ‘insect sized’ and able to hide under flowers in the garden![4]
-As Caitlín & John Matthews once said in their Encyclopedia of Celtic Wisdom (1994):
+Caitlín & John Matthews pointedly said of this, in their Encyclopedia of Celtic Wisdom (1994), that:

-“The name ‘faery’ has acquired unfortunate connotations, evoking images of butterfly winged and saccharine creatures slightly bigger than insects.
+The name ‘faery’ has acquired unfortunate connotations, evoking images of butterfly winged and saccharine creatures slightly bigger than insects.
 If we are to have any understanding of the people of the sídhe in Celtic tradition, we must erase such connotations and understand that they have a far greater stature and power than we can conceive.
 Immortal, able to pass between the worlds at will, with resources that seem magical to humans, they appear as major protagonists in Celtic tradition, both then and now.”
 (388)

-Faeryfolk, whether considered to be human beings or some other kind of being, lived in an “otherworld” into which humans could pass and sometimes return from, by stepping on a “stray sod”[5] or passing through a “thin place” between our world and theirs.[6]
-Dwelling in hillsides and under mounds, in tunnels[7] and caves, as well as at stone circles, crossroads, sacred springs and wells, the Sluagh-Sídhe (“slew-ah shay”) exist in a world parallel to ours into which we can sometimes ‘see’ and even experience, especially at the end-of-year harvest festival of Samhain (31 October; pronounced “sow-en”), when the veil between the worlds becomes ‘thin’ for a night.[8]
-They have special trees and crags, ‘huts’ and other places that are sacred to them, and at which they may be occasionally encountered.
+The fairies are said to have special trees and crags, ‘huts’ and other places that are sacred to them, and at which they may be occasionally encountered.
 Of their sacred trees, Dairmuid Mac Manus declared, in his classic book, Irish Earth Folk (1959), that “The fairy folk are quite discriminating in their choice of trees, and the site of each tree is an important matter.”
-(48) They favor Oak, Ash, Rowan and Thorn trees as well as the Hazelnut; which features in tales of haunted pools where sacred salmon live under the boughs of a magical Hazelnut Tree.
+(48) They favor Oak, Ash, Rowan and Thorn trees as well as the Hazelnut; the latter being featured in those mysterious tales of haunted pools where sacred salmon lived under the boughs of a magical Hazelnut Tree.
 At such a pool, one could gain wisdom!
 As to the importance of the Hazelnut and the Blackthorn – another favorite of the Faery – Dairmuid Mac Manus said:

 “The hazel, one of the most important of all, goes back in Irish mythology to an honoured place in the dim mists of the past.
 Then the hazel nut was the repository of all knowledge, as was the apple in Eden.
 No wonder the ancient gods and the spirits of today are reputed to revere and care for it.
 Of the other trees, fairies do well in cherishing the blackthorn, for it is one of the loveliest trees in the Irish countryside, especially in early spring when its masses of bright, white flowers contrast so strongly with its leafless black twigs; and the toughness of its branches is proverbial.”
 (46-47)

-Another key theme in the folklore of the Faeryfolk is their close association with music.
+Another key theme in the folklore of the Fairyfolk is their close association with music.
 They are said to be expert musicians and singers, the harp and later the fiddle being their favorite instruments of choice.
-Their presence is often associated with a mystical music; the coel-sidhe – (“kay-ole-shay;” the “music of the sidhe).
+Their presence is often associated with a mystical music; the coel-sidhe – (“kay-ole-shay;” the “music of the sidhe").
 Tom Cowan said in his fascinating book, Fire in the Head (1993), that:

 “For the Celts, both Pagan and Christian, the encounter with Faerie is often heralded by ethereal music, usually described as “the most beautiful music” ever heard, or “like no human music.”
-Indeed, sweet Faery music is an essential component of the Otherworld.
+Indeed, sweet fairy music is an essential component of the Otherworld.
 It can lull mortals into an enchanted sleep or a shamanic state of consciousness. the music is often heard on lonely roads, late at night, or in the forests, emerging from the Hollow Hills or from deep within the earth.”
 (72)

 It is the coel-sidhe that I was alluding to in my story “Foundations at Ross Falls (20 March 1997),[9] wherein the characters heard mysterious music while leaving a rustic waterfall at night; though in the story the characters think the music sounds like that of monks chanting an office in Latin down at the base of the secluded, rustic waterfall.

-One of my favorite Faery themes – being a scribbler (a writer and poet) – is that of a mortal being carried away into the otherworld and kept in thrall to the Faeryfolk – e.g., usually a Faery Queen – after a time being returned to this world with magical powers or creative gifts; enabled by their encounter with Faery to become great poets, healers or wise advisors to their communities.[10]
-Stories such as this were often used to account for the genius and creativity of a musician or poet – i.e., they were said to be ‘Faery Gifted.’
-For myself, such these tales played into my evolving poetics of “The Muse;”[11] i.e., the ‘source of inspiration and creativity’ in us.
-The ‘Faery Queen’ in these stories I see as a metaphor for this ‘source.’
-Many of the story elements that resonate with me most in Faery lore allude to the process and experience of entering a creative state and being inspired.
-That you can step on a ‘stray sod’ and slip into the Faery-world metaphors my experience of wakening into an imaginative state of mind and through poetic belief being inspired to write and compose.
+For myself, such tales played into my evolving poetics of “The Muse;”[11] i.e., the ‘source of inspiration and creativity’ in us.
+The ‘Faery Queen’ in these stories I tend to see as a metaphor for this ‘source.’
+Many of the story elements that resonate with me most in Fairy lore allude to the process and experience of entering a creative state and being inspired.
+That you can step on a ‘stray sod’ and slip into the Faery-world metaphors my experience of wakening into an imaginative state of mind and then -- through poetic belief, which is a function of actively engaged fantasy -- being inspired to write and compose.

 “I was at x and there was this interesting, strange ‘presence’ there, and …”